LUJHNA/ExamBI/README.md

 -How have global emissions changed over the past 70 years? <br>
 -Which models can we use and fit the best for our datasets?
 ### Hypothesis:
--Predictive models will indicate a continued global increase in emissions at varying rates by country, unless drastic policy measures are implemented to halt it.
+-Predictive models will indicate a continued global increase in emissions at varying rates by country, unless drastic policy measures are implemented to halt it. <br>
 -Some smaller countries in terms of population having equal emission as other countries with a higher population due to the overall wealth and/or living standards of the average person.
 ### Expected solution / positive impact / which category of users:
 -A basic analysis of emission trends over the past 70 years, showcasing the seriousness and increasing speed of our global emission, combined with predictive models forecasting our future potential emission trends based on our datasets.